Amatsuki

 Amatsuki (あまつき) is a manga series by Shinobu Takayama, serialized in Monthly Comic Zero Sum.
 A 13 episode anime adaptation produced by Studio Deen premiered on April 4, 2008.

 Plot

 Tokidoki is a Japanese high school student who, when he fails his history class, is sent to a high-tech history museum that virtually recreates the Edo period to do make-up work.
-However, what was supposed to be a simple school project becomes much more complicated when he's attacked by two supernatural beings known as "the nue" and "the yakou" and loses the vision in his left eye.
-After he's saved from the nue by a girl named Kuchiha, he realizes that he's no longer wearing the simulation goggles, and is trapped in the virtual Edo.
+However, what was supposed to be a simple school project becomes more complicated when he is attacked by two supernatural beings known as "the nue" and "the yakou" and loses the vision in his left eye.
+After he is saved from the nue by a girl named Kuchiha, he realizes that he is no longer wearing the simulation goggles, and is trapped in the virtual Edo.
 Meanwhile, in the real world, Sensai Corporation, the virtual reality company who made the virtual museum Tokidoki is trapped in, is seen throughout the story.